 Human trafficking involves the use of force, coercion or fraud to compel a person to provide labor, services or commercial sex against their will.
 Any commercial sex involving someone under the age of 18 is considered trafficking, regardless of force, coercion or fraud.
 Survivors of human trafficking can apply for a T nonimmigrant status, or T visa, which allows eligible individuals to remain in the U.S. for up to four (4) years without immigration status.
 The T-visa and certification allows for employment authorization, some government benefits and services, and eligible individuals may also be able to adjust their status to become permanent residents.

-Children who are not in the company of parents, legal guardians or another adult caregiver in a situation of displacement, or specifically in this context, when arriving at U.S. borders.
+Children who are not in the company of parents, legal guardians or another adult caregiver in a situation of displacement, or specifically in this context, when arriving at U.S. borders and are deemed eligible for refugee benefits when reunification with safe family or guardians in the United States is not possible.

 Reading and Listening Sources